ethereum/consensus-specs/specs/networking/p2p-interface.md

 ### How are we going to discover peers in a gossipsub topic?

-Via discv5 topics.
-ENRs should not be used for this purpose, as they store identity, location, and capability information, not volatile [advertisements](#topic-advertisement).
+In Phase 0, peers for attestation subnets will be found using the `attnets` entry in the ENR.

-In the interoperability testnet, all peers will be subscribed to all global beacon chain topics, so discovering peers in specific shard topics will be unnecessary.
+Although this method will be sufficient for early phases of Eth2, we aim to use the more appropriate discv5 topics for this and other similar tasks in the future.
+ENRs should ultimately not be used for this purpose.
+They are best suited to store identity, location, and capability information, rather than more volatile advertisements.

 ## Req/Resp